mliew21396/remote-work-u3/week-8/BONUS-challenges/intro-to-sqlite/README.md

 ## Release 4: Change a value

 Oops.
 It turns out Kimmy's not so pleased about her new nickname.
 She's also not so pleased that her first name was spelled wrong.
-We need to change all three of these things!
+We need to change both of these things!
 Kimmy's correctly spelled name is "Kimmy Lin" and she'd likely be less perturbed with a nickname like "Ninja Coder".

 Check out the [tutorial](http://zetcode.com/databases/sqlitetutorial/) for some help.
 You should be able to do this with a single line SQL statement!